AWS CodeCommit: An Overview

 Using AWS CodeCommit with CI/CD

-CodeCommit can be integrated with AWS CodePipeline to automate the build, test, and deploy phases.
+CodeCommit integrates with AWS CodePipeline to automate your build, test, and deploy cycle.

 Create a Pipeline